|

 manner?
 Did they give verbal testimony to the strongly held beliefs

+of the community?)
 Once one gets beyond those issues,

 the most often considered ways audiences understand issues of